 Beth Montag Schmaltz is a Founding Partner at 71 & Change, a strategy and implementation consulting company that designs and implements solutions to address today’s workforce challenges.
 Most importantly, we believe that Your People = Your Success.

 Dion Hinchcliffe (@dhinchcliffe)

-Dion Hinchcliffe is Chief Strategy Officer at Adjuvi.
+Dion Hinchcliffe is a Vice President and Principal Analyst at Constellation Research.
 He is a well-known business strategist, enterprise architect, book author, frequent keynote speaker, analyst, and transformation consultant.

 Matthew E. May (@matthewemay)

 Matthew E. May is a strategy facilitator, innovation coach, and lean trainer.
 Author of four books (including The Laws of Subtraction and The Elegant Solution), working on a 5th.